Understanding the install lifecycle

 For every install, Batch can collect:

-- Custom data (optional): On iOS and Android, you can collect user attributes (e.g. subscription date, favorite sports, etc) or track user actions (e.g. read article, visited page, etc), called "events".
+Custom data (optional): On iOS and Android, you can collect user attributes (e.g. subscription date, favourite sports, etc) or track user actions (e.g. read article, visited page, etc), called "events".

 Most of the native data is updated every time the SDK starts.
 Batch SDK cannot track changes that happen outside of the app or while the app is closed.